-- o Provides escort upon request for any employee entering or leaving the building. - Upon proper identification of the requesting person, will unlock department doors - o Provides and maintains employee identification badges. - o Is notified if any person that could pose a threat or hazard to any employee, patient or visitor is called to their attention. - Quality Management: facilities task forces regarding process improvement initiatives. - Regulatory Department: serves as resource for The Joint Commission and other regulatory standards compliance. - Registered Dietician: is available for consultation. - Respiratory Therapist: is available to assess and monitor the patient's respiratory status as needed.
-In the event of an emergency, 911 will be called.
+- o Provides escort upon request for any employee entering or leaving the building. - o Upon proper identification of the requesting person, will unlock department doors. - o Provides and maintains employee identification badges. - o Is notified if any person that could pose a threat or hazard to any employee, patient or visitor is called to their attention. - Spiritual Care Services: is available on request.